pmem/pmdk/doc/libpmempool.3.md

 The **pmempool_transform**() function modifies internal structure of a poolset.
 It supports the following operations:

-* adding replicas,
+* adding one or more replicas,

+* removing one or more replicas,

-* removing replicas.
+* reordering of replicas.

 Currently these operations are allowed only for **pmemobj** pools (see **libpmemobj**(3)).